Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 An integer field has the following properties in addition to the common [abstract integer field](#abstract-integer-field) settings:

 * **aggregateFor** - Aggregate field: one-to-many target alias and field name (syntax: `views.amount`) which causes the generator creating special methods for aggregation.
 More information can be found in [this article](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/cookbook/aggregate-fields.html).
 * **counter** - A boolean whether this field should act as a counter.
 Default value is `false`.
 If set to `true` and the owning entity has a [detail action](#detail-action) each view of the detail page will be counted.
-This property can ideally be combined with `defaultValue "0", mandatory false, visible false`.
+This property can ideally be combined with `defaultValue "0", mandatory false, visibleOnNew false, visibleOnEdit false`.
 * **maxValue** - Maximum value.
 If set to a value other than `0` then a validator will enforce this constraint on client and server side.
 * **minValue** - Minimum value.
 If set to a value other than `0` then a validator will enforce this constraint on client and server side.
 * **percentage** - A boolean specifying whether this field represents a percentage value or not.
 Default value is `false`.